openembedded/openembedded-core/meta/recipes-devtools/rust/README-rust.md

 When building a rust package in bitbake, it's usually easiest to build with cargo using cargo.bbclass.
 If the package already has a Cargo.toml file (most rust packages do), then it's especially easy.
 Otherwise you should probably get the code building in cargo first.

 Once your package builds in cargo, you can use [cargo-bitbake](https://github.com/cardoe/cargo-bitbake) to generate a bitbake recipe for it.
 This allows bitbake to fetch all the necessary dependent crates, as well as a pegged version of the crates.io index, to ensure maximum reproducibility.
+Once the Rust SDK support is added to oe-core, cargo-bitbake may also be added to the SDK.

 NOTE: You will have to edit the generated recipe based on the comments contained within it